awsdocs/amazon-connect-admin-guide/doc_source/customer-profiles-terminology.md

 + What fields should be indexed in the object and how those fields should then be used to assign objects of this type to a specific profile\.

 **Mapping template**  <a name="MappingTemplate"></a>
-A *mapping template* is a predefined object type mapping included with the Customer Profile service\.
+A *mapping template* is a predefined object type mapping included with the Customer Profiles service\.
-Customer Profiles includes mapping templates for Amazon Connect Contact Trace Records \(CTRs\), Salesforce Accounts, ServiceNow Users, and Marketo Leads\.
+Customer Profiles includes mapping templates for Amazon Connect contact records, Salesforce Accounts, ServiceNow Users, and Marketo Leads\.
 For a complete list of available mapping templates, use the [ListProfileObjectTypeTemplates](https://docs.aws.amazon.com/customerprofiles/latest/APIReference/API_ListProfileObjectTypeTemplates.html) API\.
 With mapping templates you can quickly ingest data from well known sources without having to specify any additional information\.